|

 stop was the bar for a pint.
 Tony knew that Elsie would not be working tonight

 but he wanted to take a look-see at Elsie’s stand-in whilst she was away.
+“Erm….are

 you Jean……Elsie’s friend?”
 Tony asked as the barmaid gave him his change “Elsie’s told